tolstenko/coolify-documentation/docs/coolify/architecture.md

 ## SSL Certs

-Coolify would generate SSL certificates for your resources if you defined the URL starting with `https`.
+Coolify would generate SSL certificates for your resources if you defined an URL starting with `https`.

 ### Let's Encrypt
 Coolify using [Let's Encrypt](https://letsencrypt.org/) helper to request, generate and store SSL certificates.